Madhukaratam/Forest-Fire-Prediction--XAI-ML-Base-Models/README.md

-# Forest-Fire-Prediction XAI ML Base Model
+Forest Fire Prediction with Explainable AI (XAI):

-This project implements a Forest Fire Prediction Model using machine learning techniques.
-The model analyzes environmental and climatic data to predict the likelihood of forest fires.
-It includes data preprocessing, predictive modeling, and explainability using XAI techniques.
+This project focuses on predicting forest fires using machine learning techniques.
+By analyzing environmental and climatic data, the model estimates the likelihood of fire occurrences.
+It encompasses data preprocessing, predictive modeling, and explainability through XAI techniques.

-Features
+Features:
-Data Collection & Preprocessing: Handles missing values, normalizes data, and selects relevant features.
+1)Data Processing & Preparation: Handles missing values, normalizes features, and selects significant variables.
-Predictive Modeling: Implements machine learning models to predict forest fire occurrences.
+2)Predictive Modeling: Employs machine learning algorithms to assess fire risks.
-Explainable AI (XAI): Utilizes SHAP and LIME to interpret model predictions.
+3)Explainability with XAI: Uses SHAP and LIME to provide insights into model decisions.
-Evaluation Metrics: Uses accuracy, precision, recall, and F1-score for performance assessment.
+4)Performance Evaluation: Assesses accuracy, precision, recall, and F1-score to measure effectiveness.

-Dataset
+Dataset:
-The model uses a dataset containing historical forest fire records along with environmental parameters like temperature, humidity, wind speed, and vegetation index.
+The dataset consists of historical forest fire records along with environmental attributes such as temperature, humidity, wind speed, and vegetation indices.

-Results
+Results:
-The trained model provides fire risk predictions, which can be used for early warning systems and disaster prevention.
-Explainability methods offer insights into key contributing factors.
+The trained model generates fire risk predictions, aiding early warning systems and disaster mitigation efforts.
+Explainability techniques highlight the key factors influencing predictions.

-Future Enhancements
+Future Improvements:
-Integration of real-time weather data.
+Incorporation of real-time weather data.
-Expansion to cover different geographical regions.
+Expansion to multiple geographical areas.
 Deployment as a web or mobile application.